katiegronemann/SD-FrontEnd/README.md

 # The New StickD00dz

-This app is a website with several Web 3 (HandCash, AssetLayer, and RelayX) integrations for maximum fun.
+This app is a website with several Web 3 integrations (HandCash, AssetLayer, and RelayX) for maximum fun.
 It requires a server running "SD-Server" for full operation.
-This was a product of my research in Web 3 integrations.
+This project was a product of my research in Web 3 integrations, serving as a big sandbox.

+**Features include:**
+- Login via HandCash or RelayX wallets
+- View NFT holdings for either wallet
+- Functional RelayX marketplace (purchasing NFTs on-site)
+- Viewing of NFT attributes
+- Customizable profile page
+- Profile picture borders are reactive to NFT's rarity
+- Access-gated chat room for NFT owners only
+- Users can send RelayX-based altcoin to one another.

 ### `npm install`
-make sure you get your dependencies bud
+Installs required dependencies.

 ### `npm run start`